Real Estate · Triplexes

 Ongoing service

 • Re-marketing when a non-renewal notice arrivesthe notice starts a clock.
-BLIS gathers the loss runs, update documentation, and rent roll, and builds the submission for the commercial markets with realistic appetite for the building.
+BLIS gathers the loss runs, update documentation, and rent roll, and builds the application for the commercial insurers with realistic willingness to insure the building.
 All of it happens while the current policy is still in force.

-• Loss run requests and organizationcommercial markets expect carrier-issued loss runs, and pulling them from a personal-lines carrier is often the first hurdle.
+• Loss run requests and organizationcommercial insurers expect insurer-issued loss runs, and pulling them from a personal-lines insurer is often the first hurdle.
 BLIS coordinates the request and presents the history with context for any material claims.

-• Documenting system updates mid-terma new roof, panel replacement, or repipe changes the underwriting file.
-Reporting it to the carrier with permits and contractor records strengthens the account at renewal.
+• Documenting system updates mid-terma new roof, panel replacement, or repipe changes the insurance file.
+Reporting it to the insurer with permits and contractor records strengthens the account at renewal.
 BLIS handles the mid-term notification.

-• Coverage review before renovation or an extended vacancyvacancy clauses and renovation exclusions change what the policy covers before you notice.
-Reviewing the provisions before work starts or a unit sits empty identifies whether an endorsement or a separate placement is needed.
+• Coverage review before renovation or an extended vacancyVacancy clauses and renovation exclusions can change what the policy covers.
+Review them before work starts or a unit sits empty to determine whether an endorsement or separate policy is needed.

-• Renewal strategy as the habitational market shiftsappetite for three-unit buildings moves year to year.
+• Renewal strategy as the habitational market shiftswillingness to insure three-unit buildings moves year to year.
 BLIS reviews each renewal against the current market rather than assuming the incumbent remains the right home.

 FAQ